ewong1216/ChessPlayer/DESIGN.md

     care of all types of moves and captures, including special rules like castling, promotion (you can only promote to a `Queen` in this program due to time constraints), and en passant.
     * `ChessGame`: Connects `ChessBoard` with the frontend.
-Takes care of information that is more broad than `ChessBoard`, such as the player's turn and the list of moves taken.
+Takes care of information that is more broad than `ChessBoard`, such as the player's turn, and the list of moves taken.
     * `ChessBoardFactory`: Used to make different `ChessBoard` instances.
     * `Testing`: As the name suggest, used for testing after coding up major features.

-* View: Displays the `ChessBoard` with dragable pieces.
+* View: Displays the `ChessBoard` with draggable pieces.
 Uses the java.swing and java.awt packages.
     * `ChessView`: extends `JFrame` and is the main display on which the other Views are contained.
-    * `ChessBoardView`: Displays the 8x8 standard board and maintains a field to display the pieces on top of the squares.
+    * `ChessBoardView`: This extends JPanel and displays the 8x8 standard board and maintains a field to display the pieces on top of the squares.
     * `ChessPieceView`: Takes care of displaying the correct piece.
 Handles cases including promotion, where the `Pawn` promotes to a `Queen`.